Arundo donax is classified as a tall perennial cane plant or reed. It is a member of the Poaceae (grass and bamboo) family.

 Giant reed grows best in wet soils.
 But can be grown in gravel or heavy clay soils, this can be beneficial as the root system will not spread as quickly.

 A moderate watering schedule is recommended for the plant for the best growth.
-In more arid conditions the plant will simply die back, and regrow when its water needs are met.
+In more arid conditions the plant will simply die back, but will regrow when its water needs are met.